Tammy Lynn Sytch: World Wrestling Federation (1994–1998)

+Sytch served as a special guest commentator during Rocky Maivia's WWF debut at Survivor Series 1996.
+Later that year, the internet company AOL announced that Sytch was the most downloaded woman on their website, surpassing various megastar celebrities such as Pamela Anderson, Jennifer Aniston, Mariah Carey and Cindy Margolis.
+During this time, she was heavily featured on numerous television programs such as MTV's Singled Out and Entertainment Tonight, becoming one of the preeminent figures in the company.
+On February 24, 1997, Sunny faced Marlena on Monday Night Raw at Manhattan Center in an arm wrestling match that ended in no contest after Sunny threw a powder on Marlena's face.
+She later managed Savio Vega in his match against Goldust that same night.
+Sunny would spend the rest of 1997 acting as a host, ring announcer, special guest referee, commentator and timekeeper for several WWF television shows, including WWF LiveWire and Shotgun Saturday Night.
+Meanwhile, Candido left the WWF for Extreme Championship Wrestling (ECW), and it was not long before she began making guest appearances with him in the promotion.
+In August 1997, she appeared at ECW's Hardcore Heaven 1997 pay-per-view.

-In 1998, Sunny became a face and briefly became the manager for the Legion of Doom 2000, leading them to a win in a Tag Team Championship number one contender battle royal at WrestleMania XIV.
-Sunny would continue to manage them until she was released in July 1998 amid rumors of backstage problems with Rena "Sable" Mero and an addiction to painkillers, as well as no-showing several appearances.
+In 1998, Sunny returned from a brief hiatus and became the manager for Legion of Doom 2000, leading them to a win in a Tag Team Championship number one contender battle royal at WrestleMania XIV, turning face for the first time in her career.
+Sunny would continue to manage them until her final appearance on June 15, 1998.
+She was released in July 1998 amid rumors of backstage problems with Sable and an addiction to painkillers, as well as no-showing several appearances.

 Extreme Championship Wrestling (1998–1999)

 After being released by the WWF in July 1998, Sytch joined Extreme Championship Wrestling (ECW).
 She made her debut at Heat Wave four days after her WWF release.
 Now billed as Tammy Lynn Sytch, she assisted Candido in his win over Lance Storm and their subsequent feud.
-By September, Storm introduced his own valet, a parody of Sytch, "Tammy Lynn Bytch" (later known as Dawn Marie).
+By September, Storm introduced his own valet, a parody of Sytch, Tammy Lynn Bytch; at UltraClash that month, Sytch and Candido defeated Bytch and Storm.
 Later that year, amid more rumors of drug use, Sytch and Candido took some time off of television.

 When the duo returned, Candido re-aligned with Shane Douglas' Triple Threat, and Sytch began a feud with Douglas' manager Francine.
 The feud was cut short when Sytch was arrested after violating a restraining order filed by her mother.
 After a brief tour of Australia, she returned in October 1999 on an episode of ECW on TNN, where she talked openly about her past drug issues and reformation.
 Candido and Sytch left the promotion in December 1999.